 For the record, I do as well!
 Being happily carless these days, I look for walkability and effective transit (bus, train, subway).
 I’m just not ready to use a moto as primary transportation—yet.

-You know what it’s like when we first arrive in a new city and start exploring?
+Do you know what it’s like when we first arrive in a new city and start exploring?
 First, we check out the interesting local restaurants (and the prices).
-Then we assess the level of activity, and whether it seems to be a happy, thriving place that would welcome foreigners--and not just for the money we bring in.
+Then we assess the level of activity, and whether it seems to be a happy, thriving place that would welcome foreigners–and not just for the money we bring in.
 Pretty soon we are exchanging that look that says “add it to the list.”